Understanding Climbing Grades

 What is the YDS (Yosemite Decimal System)?

-After 5.10, climbers add a letter, a, b, c, or d, to describe, in more depth, the difficulty of the climb.
+The "a" After the grade 5.10, climbers add a letter, a, b, c, or d, to give add more specificity within a given grade.
 A 5.12a is going to be a lot closer to feeling like a 5.11 whereas a 5.12d is nearly a 5.13.
-The letters give climbers a bigger, more specific scale on which to grade climbs.
-Not all 5.12’s are equal.
+The moral of the story...
+Not all 5.12’s are equal!

-What is the French Scale?
+What is the French Grading Scale?

 How do these two systems correlate?